Fabio Grossi (dancer): Accomplishments

 He won the Léonide Massine Ballet Award in 1997 and in 2007, and the Anita Bucchi Dance Award as the Best Male Dancer of the Year (season 2006/07) with the following motivation:

 "Young artist with unequalled personality and charism.
 His performances are the out-come of a very hard work of research, synthesis and introspection, completed by a vigorous and mature technique."

-Described as "a major star in the making", he has been regarded by critics and audience as one of the most talented Italian dancers of the moment and as one of the best the Rome Opera Ballet has lately had among its ranks.
+Grossi has been described as "a major star in the making", as one of the most talented Italian dancers of the moment and as one of the best dancers that Rome Opera Ballet has had.

 In 2014 the Accademia Nazionale di Danza honoured him with an evening at the Teatro Ruskaja.

 Teaching career

 From 2008 to 2016 Grossi taught ballet, working at the Arena di Verona as a ballet master and at the National Academy of Dance in Rome as guest teacher, choreographer and Pas de Deux instructor.

 On 23 June 2014 he came back on stage after a six years-long absence as a "distinguished and amusing" Doctor Coppelius in the Rome Academy's traditional production of Coppélia, and he got rave responses from the audience.

 Since 2016 he is not involved in the ballet world anymore.